robinmaben/rbot/README.md

 # r-bot
-Simple crawler to find pages of interest based on provided keywords and starting points
+Simple, low-ceremony crawler to find pages of interest based on provided keywords and starting points

-Algorithm -
+## Algorithm -

-CrawlList = []
+`CrawlList = []
 InterestingList = []

 StartingPoints = []